Contributed By Aequitas Law LLP

 Personal data collected by or on behalf of the organisation must be accurate and complete as far possible.
 Necessary parameters must be set in place to prevent any errors upon consent submission.

 When individuals have given organisations their trust, the latter should support and maintain that trust.
 This is done by setting up the necessary security measures to safeguard the information in the possession or control of the organisation so as to prevent any form of unauthorised access to such information.

-Once an individual’s personal data is no longer necessary for any business or legal purposes, organisations must cease retention of the information or remove the means by which the personal data can be associated with an individual.
+Once an individual’s personal data is no longer necessary for any business or legal purposes, organisations must cease retention of the information or remove the means by which the personal data can be associated with the individual.

 In the event personal data is required to be transferred to another country for any reason, organisations should so do only according to the requirements prescribed under the regulations.
 Organisations should ensure that the standard of protection for any individual’s personal data transferred is comparable to the protection under the PDPA in Singapore.

 The final obligation organisations must adhere to is to make information about their data protection policies, practices and complaints process available, either on request or publicly.